roux-ohdsi/ohdsilab/docs/articles/10-CohortMethod.md

-# Population Level Estimation using CohortMethod
+# OMOP - Population Level Estimation using CohortMethod

 This tutorial will illustrate how to use the CohortMethod package created by the OHDSI community and described here: